devilry/trix2/docs/student/gettingstarted.rst

     This is the default status, meaning that you have not marked the assignment.

 With help
-    You may mark an assigments as *With help* when you have solved it with the help of others or with extra hint and tricks
+    You may mark an assigments as *With help* when you have solved it with the help of others or with extra hint and tips.

 On my own
     An assignments should be marked *On my own* when you completed it all by yourself.
 This is the highest degree of verification that the subject